la2050/archive/_projects/2015/mapping-the-transition-process-bridging-the-gap-between-college-and-the-workforce.md

   This organization maps the transitional process of students’ from college to the workforce by considering factors of college preparation, volunteerism, internships, and networking.
-'In one to three sentences, please describe your proposal.': >- Our organization provides services to fill the gaps for schools, colleges, job training, and recruitment agencies.
-We do this by providing intentional networking events and integrated essential skill-building internship opportunities for students to transition from college to the workforce.
 Where will you be working?:
   - San Gabriel Valley
 How do you plan to use these resources to make change?: